 Live from the Lab: Stories of Animal Ancestors

 Have you ever wanted to travel back in time and understand how animal life came to be?
 This series might be your best chance.
 Join researchers as they ask the same overarching question: what did animal ancestors look like?
-Bring along your questions on the evolution of animal life and join in the discussion on YouTube.
-Find current dates and topics in our event calendar.
+Find the recording "live from the lab" on YouTube.

 Google Arts & Culture